In Him Ministries:

 10. The Church:

-In short, the Church is the body of Christ on earth.
+The Church is the body of Christ on earth.
 It is often referred to in the New Testament as ‘the saints’ (hoi hagioi – Eph.
 1:23), it comprises all who are born not of natural descent, nor of human decision, or a husband’s will, but born of God (John 1:13).
-The Church universal includes all who believe in the Lord Jesus Christ, confessing him as Savior and Lord, and witnessing to that sacred commitment through loving mutual submission (Matt.
+The Church universal includes all who believe in the Lord Jesus Christ, confessing him as Lord and Savior, and witnessing to that sacred commitment through loving mutual submission (Matt.
 18:15-20; John 13:34-35; Eph.
 5:21) and sacrificial service (Mark 8:34; Matt.
 20:25-28; John 13:1-17)

 We believe in the spiritual unity of all believers.
 Both Jews and Gentiles are one in Christ and all true believers are members of His body, the Church.
 It is made visible in local churches, which are congregations of believers who are committed to each other for the worship of God, the preaching of God’s Word, the administering of Baptism and the Lord’s Supper, for pastoral care, discipline and for evangelism.